nsrr/cfs-documentation/pages/manuals/psg-reading-center/18-06-03-07-rules-for-assigning-sleep-stages.md

 **<u>Deep Sleep (Stage 3 and 4)</u>**

-In SHHS, no attempt is made to distinguish Stage 3 from Stage 4 which are combined into a single category: Deep Sleep.
+In SHHS and Family Study, no attempt is made to distinguish Stage 3 from Stage 4 which are combined into a single category: Deep Sleep.

-Deep Sleep is scored when 20% or more of the epoch consists of delta waves which are < 2 Hz (duration 0.5 s.) and have an amplitude greater than 75 μV.
+Deep Sleep is scored when 20% or more of the epoch consists of delta waves which are 0.5-2 Hz (duration 0.5-2 sec) and have an amplitude greater than 75 μV.
 The 20% criteria refers specifically to the time occupied by the high amplitude, slow waves, and does not include intervening waves of higher frequency and lower amplitude or K complexes.
 To fulfill the criteria for Deep Sleep, one should be able to find at least 5-6 high voltage delta waves in the 30second sleep epoch ([SsFigures](:pages_path:/manuals/psg-reading-center/18-AA-list-of-illustrations.md) 5a and 5b).
 Delta waves embedded in increased frequency activity (an arousal) do not contribute to the calculation of time in delta sleep. ([SsFigure](:pages_path:/manuals/psg-reading-center/18-AA-list-of-illustrations.md) 5c)

 Sleep spindles and K complexes may or may not be present in Deep Sleep ([SsFigure](:pages_path:/manuals/psg-reading-center/18-AA-list-of-illustrations.md) 5d).
 Eye movements do not occur in Deep Sleep, although the EOG may reflect the high voltage slow wave activity.
 The EMG is tonically active, although the tracing may achieve very low levels, indistinguishable from that of REM sleep.